pnsaevik/fscacher/README.md

 Default digest function is sha256.

-Implemented protocols include:
--   `filename/<suffix>`: Return value is interpreted as the name of a temporary file, which should have the suffix `<suffix>`, including any leading dot.
+Except from the default functions, the only implemented protocol of pre-defined functions is `filename`.
+In this protocol, the return value is interpreted as the name of a temporary file, which means that serialization is not necessary.
-    `key` is default key, except that `<suffix>` is appended. `dump` moves the file to the index location. `load` returns the file name as a string.
+`dump` simply moves the file to the index location, and `load` returns the file name as a string. `digest` and `key` are defined as the default functions.
--   `filehash/<suffix>`: Return value is interpreted as the name of a temporary file, which should have the suffix `<suffix>`, including any leading dot.
-    `key` is default key with the suffix `.hash` appended. `dump` computes the hash of the temporary file and renames it to the hash value (unless already present).
-Thereafter, it copies the file (as a hardlink if possible) to the location specified by `key`, except that `.hash` is replaced by `<suffix>`.
-    Finally, the hash is stored as a string (lowercase hex) at the location specified by `key` (the index location). `load` returns the contents of the file at the index location and interprets it as a `pathlib` path.
-In the end, this protocol works like `filename/<suffix>`, except that multiple function calls can be mapped to the same file if their return value has equal contents.
+Optionally, one may use `filename/<suffix>` in place of `filename`, in which the `key` function is modified to append `<suffix>` to the index file name.